 We’ve restored all the posts that were incorrectly removed, which included posts on all topics – not just those related to COVID-19.
 This was an issue with an automated system that removes links to abusive websites, but incorrectly removed a lot of other posts too.

 How to Appeal Your Domain Block on Facebook?

-The problem has been fixed this morning, and all our articles are now live on Facebook.
+The problem was fixed this morning, and all our articles are now live on Facebook.
 However, if you still facing the issue, you can notify Facebook about your publication domain using Facebook Sharing Debugger.

-Go to Facebook Sharing Debugger – type in your domain name – press Debug, if you get the following message, so your domain is blocked by the Facebook automated system.
-If you think that you’ve been blocked by mistake, click “let us know” and the team will contact you in 24 hours.
+Go to Facebook Sharing Debugger – type in your domain name – press Debug; if you get the following message, your domain is blocked by the Facebook automated system.
+If you think you’ve been blocked by mistake, click “let us know,” and the team will contact you in 24 hours.